chatswithjc/godisgood/content/en/docs/book/end-times-community.md

 ## Wheat and Weeds

-**Because it reveals the VISION OF GOD for those who are RECEPTIVE, while it CONCEALS it from those who are not open to a relationship with Him.**

-Jesus is speaking in this parable of **HIS OWN CHURCH, THE CHURCH OF GOD IN HIS TIME.** Up to that moment Jesus ministry was limited to Palestine.
-He is now opening a new chapter for His disciples to understand.
-He is revealing that the entire world would be the stage of God's action.
-Remember that Jesus, the religious leaders, the pharisees of the church, were all part of the church of God at that time.
-Jesus, by birth was a part of the religious community of the time.
-He, however, stood up to the official church of His time, and spoke up the truth as a prophet of God. **"He came to his own and they rejected Him"** (John 11:1).
-He was persecuted, ostracized, and ultimately abandoned at His crucifixion by his own people.

-Here is the key to the prophetic nature of this parable.

-**"...the knowledge of the SECRETS of the kingdom of heaven has been given to you, \[Seekers of God\] but NOT to them \[The religious leaders of the church\]**

-"Whoever has, will be given more, and they will have an abundance.
-Whoever does not have, even what they have will be taken from them.
-This is why I speak to them in parables:"

-“Though seeing, they do not see; though hearing, they do not hear or understand."

-"For this people’s heart \[Religious leaders of the church, pastors, theologians, pharisees, legalists\] HAS become calloused; they hardly hear with their ears, and they have closed their eyes.
-Otherwise they might see with their eyes, hear with their ears, understand with their hearts and turn, and I would heal them."

-The word of prophecy is not so much about prediction, as it is about penetrating the hardened condition of the human heart with a critical message from God.
-The purpose of prophecy is to open the spiritual eyes to the reality of God's will and presence.
-God's prophetic messages are particularly for His people, as a way to encourage them and direct them.

-### The Parable of the Wheat and Weeds

 "Jesus told them another parable: “The kingdom of heaven is like a man who sowed good seed in his field.
 But while everyone was sleeping, his enemy came and sowed weeds among the wheat, and went away.
 When the wheat sprouted and formed heads, then the weeds also appeared.
 “The owner’s servants came to him and said, ‘Sir, didn’t you sow good seed in your field?
 Where then did the weeds come from?’ “‘An enemy did this,’ he replied.

 **“The servants asked him, ‘Do you want us to go and pull them up?’**